a / an

 - In text matter other than parenthetical citations, ampersand (&), meaning "and," should not be used except as part of a formal company name (Harper & Row) or periodical title (Journal of Adolescent & Adult Literacy).
 Thus, according to Downes and Miller (2003), that research should never have been published by Harper & Row.

-- In reference lists and parenthetical citations, an ampersand is used between joint authors or editors of a book, article, and so forth, or, in cases of three or more authors or editors, between the last two in the sequence (See reference list, style).
+- In reference lists and parenthetical citations, an ampersand is used between joint authors or editors of a book, article, and so forth, or, in cases of three or more authors or editors, between the last two in the sequence (see reference list).

 ANCOVA = Analysis of covariance.
 Results are expressed in an equation of the following form: